 FOR THIS RECIPE:

 Cut both your strawberries and rhubarb to a uniform 1/4 inch.
 Uniformity allows for the fruit to cook evenly.
 Toss with sugar and flour.
 Add the fruit to a 9 x 13-inch pan.

 To make the perfect crumble top, I like to mix the flour, brown sugar, cinnamon, salt, and oats with a whisk.
-This helps to get everything mixed thoroughly and evenly and helps to remove any lumps in the brown sugar.
+Using a whisk helps to get everything mixed thoroughly and evenly and helps to remove any lumps in the brown sugar.
 When combined, I add the melted butter and mix with a fork until everything is evenly moist.
 Finally, I sprinkle the crisp on top of the fruit with my fingers.
-It makes it easier to distribute the topping evenly and keeps it from being too clumped together.
+It makes it easier to distribute the topping evenly and prevents it from being too clumped together.

 Bake it in the oven at 375 degrees for 45 minutes or until it is bubbling and the topping is lightly browned.
 Let it cool for 20 to 30 minutes before serving.